 - Regain your life-mojo and make positive changes

-These are all common issues that my clients come to see me with, and ones I too have worked through.
-If you’d like a free chat about how my unique blend of coaching and hypnotherapy works, please do get in touch.
+These are all common issues that my clients have experienced, and ones I too have worked through.
+If you’d like a free chat about how my unique blend of online coaching and hypnotherapy works, please do get in touch.

-My introduction to Cognitive Hypnotherapy came at a time when I felt completely stuck.
-I was in a good job but I just didn’t feel fulfilled.
+Part 2: 10 years ago I was in a good job and was technically excelling in my career, but I just didn’t feel fulfilled.
 I’d lost my drive and there was no longer any sense of joy or satisfaction in what I was doing.
 On paper, I should have been happy with my lot, and that made me feel guilty, but I knew I couldn’t go on pretending to be satisfied with the direction I was allowing my life to go in.
 I started to dislike who I was becoming, and I don’t think I was alone in that!

 My training and memberships